ArchiSaini18/E-Commerce-Analytics-Engine-Python-SQL-MySQL-REST-APIs-Pandas-ETL-/README.md

 📄 **Description**

-•This analytics engine provides a comprehensive overview of e-commerce operations by analyzing product catalogs, user profiles, cart/order data, and category trends.
+• This analytics engine provides a comprehensive overview of e-commerce operations by analyzing product catalogs, user profiles, cart/order data, and category trends.

-•Python was used to extract data from multiple public REST APIs (FakeStore API, DummyJSON, JSONPlaceholder), transform and clean it, and load it into a structured MySQL database — a complete ETL pipeline.
+• Python was used to extract data from multiple public REST APIs (FakeStore API, DummyJSON, JSONPlaceholder), transform and clean it, and load it into a structured MySQL database — a complete ETL pipeline.

-•The system highlights key metrics such as total products, total users, total orders, revenue, and category-level breakdowns, while generating exportable CSV and JSON reports for use in dashboards or further analysis.
+• The system highlights key metrics such as total products, total users, total orders, revenue, and category-level breakdowns, while generating exportable CSV and JSON reports for use in dashboards or further analysis.

 💻 **SQL Analysis & Data Processing**